Canon G1 X Mark II vs Nikon D750

 |Canon G1 X||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 It is notable that the D750 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

 Studio photographers will appreciate that the Nikon D750 (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
+Both the G1X Mark II and the D750 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon G1 X Mark II better than the Nikon D750 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.